 If you are studying at a language school on a student visa, you can work up to 10 hours per week in the UK.

-The logic behind this is that students must be allowed to make money to support themselves during their time in the UK.
+The logic behind this is that students must be allowed to make.
 However, you are not allowed to sign a permanent contract on a student visa.

 If you are an international student, it is required you contact your career center so they can provide more information on this.